-A Dacron graft is made out of a man-made (synthetic) polyester material.
+A prosthetic graft is made out of a man-made (synthetic) polyester material.
 It is used to replace natural body tissues.
-Most Dacron grafts are in the shape of a tube to replace or repair blood vessels.
-A Dacron graft can be used as a stent to repair an artery, blood vessel, or other hollow structure in your body (such as the tube that carries urine) to hold it open.
+Most grafts are in the shape of a tube to replace or repair blood vessels.
+A graft can be used as a stent to repair an artery, blood vessel, or other hollow structure in your body (such as the tube that carries urine) to hold it open.

 Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.